-6. Conclusions
+7. Conclusions

 This paper proposes the Global Dollar (GD), a global reserve currency with a decentralized money supply managed through user-driven bond auctions.
 By enabling all users to participate equally in money creation, the GD ensures fairness and resilience, distinguishing it from centralized currencies like the USD.
+It provides a safe-haven asset, GD bonds, that are not tied to the deficits or spending of any government.
 Its design allows seamless integration with existing banking systems, making it a practical alternative for global trade.
 If adopted, the GD could enhance financial stability by reducing reliance on any single nation's monetary policy, mitigating the risk of global contagion from localized crises.

-Future research should explore optimal GCB governance, auction implementation, and strategies to manage GD volatility during early adoption.
+Future research should explore auction implementation, strategies for adoption and partial implementations.
 The GD represents a bold step toward a decentralized financial future, with the potential to reshape global economics if stakeholders embrace its vision.